 Numerical abnormalities occur when a person has one or more extra copies of a chromosome (one extra is trisomy, and two extra is tetrasomy) or is missing a chromosome (monosomy).

 Structural abnormalities occur when part of a chromosome is abnormal.
 Sometimes part or all of a chromosome incorrectly joins with another chromosome (called translocation).
-Sometimes parts of chromosomes are missing (called deletion―see Sidebar 1: Chromosomal and Genetic Abnormalities: When Part of a Chromosome Is Missing) or have been duplicated.
+Sometimes parts of chromosomes are missing (called deletion―see Sidebar 1: When Part of a Chromosome Is Missing) or have been duplicated.

 Some chromosomal abnormalities cause the death of the embryo or fetus before birth.
 Other abnormalities cause problems such as intellectual disability, short stature, seizures, heart problems, or a cleft palate.

-The older a pregnant woman is, the greater the chance that her fetus will have a chromosomal abnormality (see Genetic Disorders Detection: Chromosomal Abnormalities).
+The older a pregnant woman is, the greater the chance that her fetus will have a chromosomal abnormality (see see Chromosomal abnormalities).
 The same is not true of a man.
 As a man gets older, the chance of conceiving a baby with a chromosomal abnormality is only slightly increased.

 Small changes (mutations) may occur in a specific gene.
 These changes do not affect the structure of the chromosomes and thus cannot be seen on karyotype analysis.
 More specific genetic testing is required.
 Some mutations in a gene cause few or only mild problems.
 Other mutations cause serious disorders such as sickle cell anemia, cystic fibrosis, and muscular dystrophy.
 Increasingly, medical scientists are finding specific genetic causes of children's diseases.